 I'm a graduate student in Philosophy at the University of California, Berkeley.
 I received my M.A. from Brandeis University in 2022 and my B.A. from Washington University in St. Louis in 2021.

 My research interests primarily concern metaphysics, both of the first- and second-order varieties.
-I am interested in questions of existence in spacetime, the nature of properties and the instantiation relation, grounding and ontological priority, possible worlds, the notion of being, the (semantic) notion of meaning, and the notion of reference.
+I am interested in the nature of properties and the instantiation relation, grounding and ontological priority, possible worlds, the nature of fiction and intentionality more generally, the notion of being, the (semantic) notion of meaning, the notion of reference, and the notion of explanation.
 I also have a strong secondary interest in the history of philosophy.

 I'm also one of the founding editors of Propagule, an online journal of experimental fiction.